 - Pumpkin Lasagna with Kale, Chard, and Pecan Pesto

-- Roasted Red Pepper Pesto
+- Pesto Calabrese

 I love adding a small spoonful of this to the sauce for my Rigatoni Primavera, it adds a nice pop when I want to change it up.